Aims and Objectives

 - Promoting issues relevant to children infected or affected by HIV, including perinatal mother-to-infant transmission of HIV

-- Providing a resource for relevant national organisations, such as the Department of Health, Commissioning Authorities, Royal Colleges (such as RCPCH, RCOG, RCN), Health Protection Agency and BHIVA
+- Providing a resource for relevant national organisations, such as the Department of Health, Commissioning Authorities, Royal Colleges (such as RCPCH, RCOG, RCN), Public Health England and BHIVA

 - Recognising and promoting the multidisciplinary support that is required by children and families living with HIV